Phala-Network/phala-wiki-next/content/en-us/general/applications/setup-identity.md

 2. Click the three dots corresponding to the account you want to clear and select 'Set on-chain identity'.
 3. Select 'Clear Identity', and sign and submit the transaction.

 **Killing:** The Council can kill an identity that it deems erroneous.
-This results in a slash of the deposit.
+This results in a slash in the deposit.